MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-know-what-gas-limit-to-use.md

 ## How to set the gas limit

-To change the gas limit for your transaction, click on "+ Advanced" on the transaction screen.
+To change the gas limit for your transaction, click on "Show Advanced Options" on the transaction screen.
 To set the gas limit, you have to uncheck the "Automatically Calculate Gas Limit" checkbox.

 ![Advanced transaction settings](../../assets/how-to/sending/how-to-know-what-gas-limit-to-use/advanced-transaction-settings.png)